Chance-Constrained Set Multicover Problem: Introduction

-In practical emergency scenarios (e.g., natural disasters), it is often the case that the connection between target $i$ and open facility $j$ may be randomly disrupted.
-In that case, it is natural to model $a_{ij}$ as a Bernoulli random variable, denoted by $\tilde{a}_{ij}$.
-The probability $P[\tilde{a}_{ij} = 1] := p_{ij}$ can be interpreted as the likelihood of successfully reaching target $i$ from the location $j$ within a limited amount of time in an emergency.
-Therefore, intuitively, the goal is to identify optimal locations for fire stations to achieve the required level of service of all targets with a high probability.
-From the perspective of stochastic optimization, this problem can be formulated as a chance-constrained programming model when we incorporate uncertainty as previously described.
-In addition to the aforementioned application of CC-SMCP, \cite{beraldi2002probabilistic} considered a game to select arcs on a graph to cover adversaries' path with a high probability. \cite{ahmed2013probabilistic} presented an example to cover $m$ targets by placing sensors at $n$ potential sensor sites. \cite{shen2022chance} proposed another emergency facility location example of chance-constrained SCP.
+In addition to the aforementioned application of CC-SMCP, \cite{beraldi2002probabilistic} considered a game to select arcs on a graph to cover adversaries' path with a high probability. \cite{ahmed2013probabilistic} presented an example to cover $m$ targets by placing sensors at $n$ potential sensor sites.
 These chance-constrained SCP models can be easily generalized to incorporate backup coverage, i.e., define a parameter $k_i$ to reflect the coverage level of target $i$.